7 Tips and Tricks for Great Getting Ready Shots

 3. If you have a large party of people getting ready with you, make sure you are using a space large enough to comfortably accommodate them.

-4. Clutter can be distracting–you will be busy, so assign someone to make sure the area is reasonably tidy.
+4. Clutter can be distracting, so one of our Tips for Getting Ready Photos is to declutter your space!
+You will be busy, so assign someone to make sure the area is reasonably tidy.
 You don’t need to be obsessive-compulsive, but clearing up the plastic water bottles or plastic bags on the floor goes a long way in making things look great.

 5. Be sure to schedule enough time!
 Make sure you discuss your timeline in detail with the hair and makeup people.
 We highly recommend that you have a trial run with your stylist(s) so you know exactly how long the process will take so you may plan accordingly.
 We personally like the bride to be ready first so we can begin working with her if things are running late.

 Have Your Detail Items Handy:

 6. We recommend that you place an unblemished copy of your invitation/stationary suite in a sealed plastic bag the week before the wedding and put it with all the items you intend to have with you when you are getting ready.
 That way the photographer can get a shot of these for scene setters.